-WARNING!
-Always check to ensure the steel fingers inside the sawdust chute are in place before operating the sawmill.
+Check the steel fingers inside the sawdust chute before operating the sawmill.
 The steel fingers have been designed to help prevent a broken blade or some other object from becoming a projectile and exiting the sawdust chute.
 Failure to have these fingers in place may result in serious injury.

-Remove all sawdust and debris from around the velocity fuse valves every 8 hours of 8 operation.
+Remove all sawdust and debris from around the velocity fuse valves every 8 hours of operation.
 The valves are located at the bottom of the optional log loader cylinders.